 The Writing Commons is committed to hiring and training a diverse peer student writing consultant staff.
-We hire students from a variety of programs and disciplines and train them to work with undergraduate students on a wide range of academic and professional genres at any stage of the writing process, from prewriting to final draft.
-Peer writing consultants approach writing as a process and cultivate an approach to writing that sees cultural or language difference as an opportunity for making and presenting meaning, not as an obstacle to be overcome.
+In their role as writing consultants, students from a variety of programs and disciplines work with undergraduate and graduate students on a wide range of academic and professional genres at any stage of the writing process, from prewriting to final draft.
+Peer writing consultants approach writing as a process and cultivate an approach to writing that positions cultural, learning, and language difference as an opportunity for making and presenting meaning.

 Students interesting in applying for a peer writing consultant position should show an enthusiasm for learning, determination to become better writers and critical thinkers, interest in supporting other students in their writing process, and a commitment to engaging with students from diverse backgrounds and communities.

 - Meet with students for one-on-one or small group consultations

 - Prepare for and participate in weekly one-hour professional development meetings with other peer consultants to develop expertise in writing consultation across disciplines and with a diversity of writers, including Deaf and Hard of Hearing students, students on the autism spectrum, and students speaking and writing in English as an additional language